Cosmological constraints on Galileon dark energy with broken shift symmetry: Introduction

 The simplest, non-trivial possibility (setting $F=K=1$) consists of a minimally coupled, canonical scalar field with a potential -- quintessence \cite{Wolf:2023uno, Wolf:2024eph, Caldwell:1997ii, Tsujikawa:2013fta, Ratra:1987rm, Copeland:2006wr}.
 Yet, quintessence does not seem to be a good description of the cosmological data \cite{Wolf:2024eph, Wolf:2025jed}.
 One can generalize dark energy by introducing a non-minimal coupling to gravity ($F\neq 1$, while keeping the kinetic term canonical, $K=1$) to find that this is a much better description of the cosmological data concerning the expansion history.
 Nevertheless, the non-minimal coupling introduces a host of other problems in gravitational physics \cite{Wolf:2025jed, Wolf:2024stt}.

-In this paper, we continue this systematic exploration (see \cite{Wolf:2023uno, Wolf:2024eph, Wolf:2024stt, Wolf:2025jlc, Wolf:2025jed} for analysis of the previously mentioned cases) and revert to minimal coupling between the scalar field and the Ricci curvature ($F=1$), include a potential but now allow for a non-minimal kinetic sector.
+In this paper, we continue this systematic exploration (see \cite{Wolf:2023uno, Wolf:2024eph, Wolf:2024stt, Wolf:2025jlc, Wolf:2025jed} for analysis of the previously mentioned cases).
+Here, we include a potential and revert to minimal coupling between the scalar field and the Ricci curvature ($F=1$), but now allow for a non-minimal kinetic sector.
 We will show that introducing such non-trivial structures, again, results in a much better statistical description of the cosmological data.
 Yet, as in the non-minimal case, it leads to ancillary gravitational effects on other scales that must be dealt with.

 Sections \ref{sec:DE} and \ref{sec:phenom} situate scalar field dark energy with a modified kinetic term within the class of Galileon gravitational theories.
 Section \ref{sec:evidence} describes the cosmological data and statistical methodology used for comparing dark energy models and computes the posterior constraints and phenomenological quantities of interest, demonstrating that this dark energy model is a far better statistical description of the cosmological data than $\Lambda$CDM or thawing quintessence and performs similar to the non-minimally coupled model in \cite{Wolf:2025jed} as it similarly allows for phantom crossing behavior.
 Section \ref{sec:grav_consequences} explores the gravitational consequences.
 Section \ref{sec:conclusion} concludes.